rootwork/hugo-module-site/README.md

 If you're developing locally on the theme you're importing as a module (which was my original use case) you can use the [`replacements` mapping feature](https://gohugo.io/hugo-modules/configuration/#module-config-top-level), either in the config file itself or as an environment variable.
+You'll need to run `hugo mod get` after you set these values and regenerate the site (don't rely on liveReload).

 ### Changing the content